-A: We recommend the 2-day ITC First Aid for Outdoors which is particularly relevant to Forest School.
+In England, we recommend the 2-day ITC First Aid for Outdoors which is particularly relevant to Forest School.

 At a minimum you will need to have a Paediatric First Aid certificate, as this enables you to do First Aid on children.